Rock Sugar

 Key Techniques

-- Slow simmering in broths
+- Slow-simmering in broths and soups

-- Dissolving in hot soups
+- Dissolving in hot water for teas

 Classic Dishes